 Once the centre of a 2000 acre estate and built for Robert Power, High Sheriff of Kildare, in the first part of the 18th century, Burtown House is marked on early maps as Power’s Grove.

-Elliptical arches, decorated with borders of foliage, mark the opening to the staircase, decorated with borders of foliage and more delicate plasterwork decorates the ceiling.
-The hall ceiling is decorated with plasterwork in the manner of James Wyatt, with neo-classical swags and medallions, each of the four corners of the room quirkily mounted with a classical bust on a bracket.
+Elliptical arches, decorated with borders of foliage, mark the opening to the staircase, also decorated with borders of foliage and more delicate plasterwork on the ceiling.
+The hall ceiling is decorated with plasterwork in the manner of James Wyatt, with neo-classical swags and medallions, each of the four corners of the room has a classical bust quirkily mounted on a bracket.

-Like many Irish houses, Burtown passed through the female line: from the Powers to the Houghtons to the Wakefields, the latter inheriting it in the early nineteenth century.
-It was during the Wakefield’s tenure that the front of the house was given a facelift: a fanlighted entrance door, recessed in an arch; enlarged sash windows; and a roof with deep eaves.
-When Mr Wakefield was killed by a cricket ball, the house passed to his sister Jemima, wife of James Fennell.
+Like many Irish houses, Burtown passed through the female line: from the Haughtons to the Wakefields, the latter inheriting it in the early 19th century.
+It was during the Wakefield tenure that the facade was given a facelift: a fan lit entrance door, recessed in an arch; enlarged sash windows; and a roof with deep eaves.
+When Thomas Wakefield Haughton was killed by a cricket ball, the house passed to his sister Jemima, wife of James Fennell.
 James was descended from Colonel John Fennell (1626-1706), an English officer in Oliver Cromwell’s army who was granted a small estate on the banks of the River Suir outside Cahir, Co.
 Tipperary.
 He became an early Irish Quaker, and the Fennells grew to become one of the most prominent milling families in South Tipperary, intermarrying with the Grubbs, the Phelps and the Malcomsons of Portlaw.

 The Shackleton Connection

 The walled kitchen garden has been in production for over 150 years.
 Much of the present flower, vegetable and woodland gardens were reclaimed from paddocks, fields and woodlands by Lesley Fennell and her son James.
-The Nutgrove, once a formal garden in the 18th century, is perhaps the oldest part of the garden and is now being replanted.
-Neighboring fields are also being devoted to arboretums, woodland walks and ponds.
+The Nutgrove, once a romantic garden in the 18th century, is perhaps the oldest part of the garden and is now being replanted.
+Neighbouring fields are also being devoted to arboretums, woodland walks, wildflower meadows and ponds.

-William and Lesley farmed about one quarter of the original 2000 acres until the early 1990s when they sold a portion of the land and the old farm steward’s house - an 18th century farm yard and gate lodge nearby.
+William and Lesley farmed about one quarter of the original 2000 acres until the early 1990s when they sold a portion of the land and the old farm steward’s house, an 18th century farmyard and a gate lodge nearby.
 Burtown is still a working farm, with 180 acres of wheat, barley and forestry.

-Lesley Fennell now lives across the stable yard in the house once occupied by her mother, the botanical artist, Wendy Walsh, while James and his wife Joanna and their children Bella, Mimi and William live in the main house.
+Lesley Fennell now lives in the stable yard in the house once occupied by her mother, the botanical artist, Wendy Walsh, while James and his wife Joanna and their children Bella, Mimi and William live in the main house.